killshot13/express-smtp-mailer/CONTRIBUTING.md

 # Before You Go

-You can always chat with me(us) using in the [Discussions area](https://github.com/killshot13/express-smtp-mailer/discussions).
+You can always chat with me (us) using in the [Discussions area](https://github.com/killshot13/express-smtp-mailer/discussions).
-All feedback, inquiries, and constructive criticism is welcome provided the conversation remains civil and free of derogatory or abusive verbage according to the [Code of Conduct](https://github.com/killshot13/express-smtp-mailer/blob/main/CODE_OF_CONDUCT.md)
+All feedback, inquiries, and constructive criticism is welcome provided the conversation remains civil and free of derogatory or abusive verbage in accordance with the [Code of Conduct](https://github.com/killshot13/express-smtp-mailer/blob/main/CODE_OF_CONDUCT.md)

 Thank you for your time and your contribution!!! 🎉🎉🎉